osievert/cpp-for-a-physicist/6-python/direct/README.md

 - exit the virtual environment by typing `deactivate`

 A couple of things to note about all of this:
-- The C++ functions are enclosed in an `etern "C"` block.
+- The C++ functions are enclosed in an `extern "C"` block.
 This tells the compiler that the functions have C linkage, meaning that even though this is a C++ file the function declarations should be compiled as C code.
 Python extension functions must be C functions, although the function implementations can be C++.